Teddy Bear (TEDDY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Teddy Bear Historical Price

-According to the latest data gathered on Teddy Bear live price page, the current price of Teddy Bear is 0.00710734USD.
-The circulating supply of Teddy Bear(TEDDY) is 1.00B TEDDY , giving it a market capitalization of $7.11M.
+According to the latest data gathered on Teddy Bear live price page, the current price of Teddy Bear is 0.00888949USD.
+The circulating supply of Teddy Bear(TEDDY) is 1.00B TEDDY , giving it a market capitalization of $8.93M.

 In the past month, Teddy Bear has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that TEDDY could witness further price changes in the near future.